bpetit/blog/content/posts/scaphandre-v0-1.md

 ## So, why is nothing done about it ?

-I was myself, pretty much unable to understand the importance of the consequences of those projects.
+I was unable myself to understand the importance of the consequences of those projects.
 One of the reasons was that we were using *auto-scaling* systems and we were running on public clouds (you guessed it), where tech resource is **virtually infinite**.
 Running new machines, to absorb a traffic surge or train a model, didn't require any human action (thanks to the auto-scaling).
 I noticed then, that **tech resources** (CPU/RAM/GPU/...) **don't have any cognitive relationship** with the **real world**.
 It's almost impossible in that situation to visualize even a sketch of how much energy is consumed.
 It's even harder then to understand the consequences on the climate.

 How then :